-Tanzania is a needy, yet peaceful country.
-There is an atmosphere of freedom of religion.
-While the country has avoided many of the issues that have plagued other countries in the area, it is still lacking vibrant economic paradigm and so there is still much poverty and need.
+Tanzania is a needy, yet peaceful country, with an atmosphere of freedom of religion.
+While the country has avoided many of the problems that have plagued other countries in the region, the economy is not doing well, so there is still much poverty and need.

-- Then CCM provided the pipes for the Pure Water Project which was a vital part of bringing clean water to the projects and the surrounding village.
+- Then CCM provided pipes for the Pure Water Project which brought clean water to the projects and the surrounding village.

-- We have also bought much needed medical supplies and medicine for the hospital at the Kilangala mission, which is the only medical facility in the region.
+- We bought much-needed medical supplies and medicine for the hospital at Kilangala Mission, which is the only medical facility in the region.

-- The Children’s Home is currently caring for several orphans and abandoned children (7 at this time).
-Most of these are AIDs orphans and require medical attention.
-Albino twins, Stella and Gustave, have come to the orphanage because Albinos are hunted in this area of Africa for their body parts. (see: https://globalnews.ca/news/3337232/tanzanian-albino-children-attacked-for-body-parts-used-in-witchcraft-seek-care-in-us/) These children are also receiving daily care, including food, adult supervision and loving attention, and other necessary requirements.
-A competent staff is looking after them on a full time basis.
-These children are also being taught the ways of Christ and CCM has provided funds for the needs of the children.
-Recently, the children’s home was damaged in an earthquake.
-CCM is now actively involved in the rebuilding of a home for them.
+- The Children’s Home cares for orphans and abandoned children.
+Most of these are AIDS orphans who require medical attention.
+Albino twins, Stella & Gustave, have come to the orphanage because Albinos are treated cruelly in this area of Africa.
+These children receive daily care, including food, adult supervision and loving attention, and other basic necessities.
+A competent staff looks after them on a full-time basis.
+The children, supported by CCM, are being taught the ways of Christ.

-- CCM is also involved in the church and spiritual outreach project by supplying Bibles and Christian literature.
+- CCM supports the Church and Spiritual Outreach Project by supplying Bibles and Christian literature.